Buriram United F.C.: Alexandre Gama era (2014–2016)

-Strike Back
+Strike back

-In August 2016, Newin Chidchob admitted he was disappointed that his team's bid to defend their Thailand League title that season was over.
-Buriram United appointed Ranko Popović as the club manager to fill the vacant role after the dismissal of Afshin Ghotbi and former coach Bozidar Bandovic returned as the technical director of the club.
+In August 2016, club owner Newin Chidchob admitted he was disappointed that his team's bid to defend their league title that season was over.
+Buriram United then appointed Serbian Ranko Popović as the club manager to fill the vacant role after the dismissal of Afshin Ghotbi and former coach Bozidar Bandovic returned as the technical director of the club.

-In June 2017, Ranko Popovic has resigned as coach after receiving a three-month ban by the Thai FA for slapping the face of Bangkok United physio Andy Schillinger following a heated argument after Buriram beat the capital side 2–1.
+In June 2017, Ranko Popović has resigned as coach after receiving a three-month ban by the Thai FA for slapping the face of Bangkok United physio Andy Schillinger following a heated argument after Buriram beat the capital side 2–1.
 Buriram United announced that they promoted Bozidar Bandovic to head coach from his position as technical director of football.

 In the same year, the club won the 2017 Thai League 1 and created history by claiming 86 points - the club's highest points in a single season.

 In 2018, after finishing champions in the 2017 Thai League season, Buriram secured direct qualification into the 2018 AFC Champions League.
 In the group stages, a home, Buriram beat Cerezo Osaka 2–0 and Jeju United 1–0 and drew 1–1 Guangzhou Evergrande.
 The club lost 4–3 on aggregate in the Round of 16, against Korean side Jeonbuk Hyundai Motors.

 In the same year, Buriram comfortably retained the 2018 Thai League 1 title with a record 87 points.
 Bozidar Bandovic received Thai League 1 Coach of the Year Award at the end of the season.

+Masatada Ishii era (2021–2023)

-In 2022, under Japanese head coach Masatada Ishii, Buriram United winning 3 trophies in the calendar year.
-The campaign included the titles of Thai League 1, Thai FA Cup and Thai League Cup.
+On 1 December 2021, Buriram appointed Japanese head coach Masatada Ishii.
+In his first season, Buriram won the 2021–22 Thai League 1, 2021–22 Thai FA Cup and the 2021–22 Thai League Cup.
+The following season, Buriram managed to retain all their three trophies, including the 2022–23 Thai League 1, 2022–23 Thai FA Cup and the 2022–23 Thai League Cup, becoming the first club to retain all of the possible trophies in the country.

-Crest

-The club logo incorporates elements from the historical ancient stone castle, Phanom Rung.